WuYuntaoTheGreat/timeformatter/README.md

 Language Pack
 =============

-This version includes only English (no extra include file needed) and Chinese (need to include './lang/zh.js').
+This version includes only English (no extra include file needed) and Chinese, Japanese (need to include './lang/zh.js' and './lang/jp.js').
 If you wish to support your local language, it can be done easily by create a new language pack script.

 Following is an example:

     (function(){

-    var timeformater_lang_zh = {
+    var timeformater_lang_en = {
         'M' : {
             1: ['J', 'F', 'M', 'A', 'M', 'J', 'J', 'A', 'S', 'O', 'N', 'D'],
             3: ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep',